Odn07/alx-low_level_programming/0x02-functions_nested_loops/README.md

 4. 3-islower.c: Checks for lowercase character.
 5. 4-isalpha.c: Function that checks for alphabetic character.
 6. 6-abs.c: A function that computes the absolute value of an interger.
+7. 7-print_last_digit.c: Write a function that prints the last digit of a number.